kmonad/kmonad/doc/installation.md

 ### Windows environment

-FIXME: Windows support only for version 0.3.0 and lower.
-This will be fixed in the future.

 I have little experience with Haskell under windows, but I managed to compile `kmonad` under Windows10 using a [Haskell platform installation](https://www.haskell.org/platform).
 I also needed to install